cchevalier/adn1-spotify-streamer/README.md

 While retrieving data from savedInstanceState I do not check if the requested data type is there (I take for granted that since my app put it there then there it is...)
 I guess a more robust approach would be to try/catch all these get calls.
 I will need to investigate this more in the future but reviewer insights is welcome.

-## Original message for submission 1.0:
+## Original message for submission stage 1 - attempt 1:
 As the deadline of July 13th is getting close and I don't want to restart stage 1 with the Movies App, I add to make some choices to finalize a first version for submission, see below:

 ### Known issues or Personal Choices